muenchhausen/docker-squidguard-simple/README.md

 this Dockerfile is an [squidGuard](http://www.squidguard.org/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).
 I find squidGuard very useful to limit access to certain internet pages and to reduce the risk for downloading dangerous software.
 A central filtering solution is preferred especially if you have a family with children and different devices.

 Important: This Docker image allows just local configuration within squidGuard.conf.
-If you want to use whitelists and blacklists from external source, please use my other docker image [muenchhausen/docker-squidguard](https://hub.docker.com/r/muenchhausen/docker-squidguard/) instead.
+If you want to use whitelists and blacklists from external sources, please use my other docker image [muenchhausen/docker-squidguard](https://hub.docker.com/r/muenchhausen/docker-squidguard/) and [source](https://github.com/muenchhausen/docker-squidguard) instead.

 This image includes also automatic proxy discovery based on WPAT and DHCP.
 Here a Webserver is required that serves wpat.dat.